Katherine Sui Fun Cheung: Early life

-Upon her graduation, she obtained a passport and at the age of seventeen moved to the United States to study music at several institutions including the Los Angeles Conservatory of Music, California State Polytechnic University, Pomona, and the University of Southern California (USC).
-Her father, who was a produce buyer, came with Zhang to the U.S. and would take her to Dycer Airport in Los Angeles to practice driving a car.
-Zhang was fascinated with the planes and wanted to learn to fly.
-After three years of studying piano at USC, Zhang quit school and married her father's business partner, George Young, keeping her own name, but Americanizing it to Katherine Cheung.
+Upon her graduation, she obtained a passport and at the age of seventeen moved to the United States to study music at several institutions, including the Los Angeles Conservatory of Music, California State Polytechnic University, Pomona, and the University of Southern California (USC).
+Her father, who was a produce buyer, came with her and would take her to Dycer Airport in Los Angeles to practice driving a car.
+Cheung was fascinated with the airplanes and wanted to learn to fly.
+After three years of studying piano at USC, she quit school and married her father's business partner, George Young, keeping her own name, but Americanizing it to Katherine Cheung.
 By 1931, she had two daughters, Doris and Dorothy and was determined to take up flying.
-In a letter from a friend back in China, she was informed that Chinese flying schools would not allow women to enroll as pilots, which was not unusual, as in the U.S. at that time only 1% of licensed pilots were women.
+In a letter from a friend back in China, she was informed that Chinese flying schools would not allow women to enroll, which was not unusual; in the United States at that time only 1% of licensed pilots were women.

 Aviation training

 In 1931, Cheung enrolled in aviation classes, taking flying lessons with the Chinese Aeronautical Association in Los Angeles with flight instructor Bert Ekstein.
 On 30 March 1932 she received her private pilot's license and made plans to return within a few weeks to China.
 She was widely reported as the first Chinese woman to earn a license in the United States, or having earned a commercial license, while other papers acknowledged that she was one of two Chinese women pilots.
-After attaining her license, she continued to study, often with military pilots to learn aerobatics, aircraft structures, international routing, navigation and other skills which would improve her versatility as a pilot.
-The skills she learned, allowed her to participate in air shows, performing barrel rolls, inverted flying, loops and other aerobatic tricks.
+After attaining her license, she continued to study, often with military pilots to learn aerobatics, aircraft structures, international routing, navigation and other aviation skills.

-Almost as soon as she was licensed, Cheung began performing at fairs and air shows along the California Coast.
+Almost as soon as she was licensed, Cheung performed at fairs and air shows along the California coast, performing barrel rolls, inverted flying, loops and other aerobatic tricks.
 Her performances were thrilling to the Chinese American community and they took up a collection to get her a plane to use.
 Anna May Wong and other ethnic Chinese spent $2,000 to secure a 125-horsepower Fleet biplane for Cheung.
-She participated in several racing events, like the Los Angeles Women's Championship (1935) and Chatterton Air Race (1936).
+She competed in several racing events, like the Los Angeles Women's Championship (1935) and Chatterton Air Race (1936).

 In 1935 Cheung joined the Ninety Nines club for women pilots, an association founded by Amelia Earhart.
-That same year, she obtained her international flight license, allowing her to participate in commercial flying, and was claimed to be the first commercial Chinese woman pilot.
+That same year, she obtained her international flight license, allowing her to participate in commercial flying, and it was claimed that she was the first commercial Chinese woman pilot.
 In 1936, Cheung became a United States citizen, but still harbored dreams of returning to China to work for the Chinese government and teach aviation.
 She believed that the possibilities for developing air services were boundless and recognized the potential of air service to areas which did not have adequate infrastructure to meet transportation needs.